Trodelvy® (sacituzumab govitecan-hziy)

 Primary endpoint

-SG + pembro significantly improved PFS vs TPC + pembro with a 35% reduction in the risk of disease progression or death, and a higher proportion of patients alive and progression-free at the 6- and 12-month timepoints (Table 2).
-The median duration of follow-up at the time of the final PFS analysis was 14 (range, 0.1–28.6) mo.
-At data cutoff date, 43% (n=95) of patients in the SG + pembro arm and 23% (n=52) of patients in the chemo + pembro arm remained on study treatment.
+SG + pembro significantly improved PFS vs TPC + pembro with a 35% reduction in the risk of disease progression or death and a numerically higher proportion of patients alive and progression-free at the 6- and 12-month timepoints (Table 2).
+The median (range) duration of followup at the time of the final PFS analysis was 14 (0.1–28.6) mo.
+At the data cutoff date, 43% of patients (n=95) in the SG + pembro arm and 23% of patients (n=52) in the TPC + pembro arm remained on study treatment.

 Table 2.
 ASCENT-04: PFS by BICR and Investigator Assessment1